NCAR/lmod_webapp/README.md

 test_js_dict.py (Test code to see what structure could be implemented and accepted as json for the simpletree on the frontend.
 Can be used for practice runs.)

-text_cleaner.py (Used at one point to parse the text.
-Currently unneeded.)

 There are currently three html files present:

 view_modules.html (The original HTML file utilized for testing purposes. view_modules.html is the default route for the Flask application.)

 json_modules.html (The second HTML file developed.
-To get to this page json/ must be added to the base URL.
+To get to this page json/ must be added to the DEFAULT_URL.
 Cheyenne is embedded in HTML.
 The webpage utilizes JavaScript.)

 json_casper_modules.html (Third HTML file that is reserved primarily for displaying the Casper software information.
 Casper is embedded in the HTML tags.
 The webpage utilizes JavaScript.)